 Elevation: 10,420 ft

-Route information for this peak is found on page 233.
+Climbing and access information for this peak is on Page 233 of the book.

-Primary access to the North Fork of the Big Lost River is via Trail Creek Road [(B)], found on page 242 of Idaho A Climbing Guide.
+Primary access to the North Fork of the Big Lost River is via Trail Creek Road [(B) on Page 242].
 The road up the North Fork of the Big Lost River [(B)(2)] is a good gravel road that receives occasional maintenance for much of its distance.
-The headwaters of the North Fork is a vast area, and it has an extensive road system.
-Some of the roads are closed or impassable; some require a 4WD; and some are great.
+The headwaters of the North Fork is a vast area with an extensive road system.
+Some of the roads are closed or impassable, some require a 4WD and some are great.

-To access Meridian Peak, stay on the road along the north side of the river.
-Follow the road to the Hunter Creek Road [(B)(2)(c)].
+To access Meridian Peak, stay on the road along the North Side of the river.
+Follow the road to the Hunter Creek Road [(B)(2)(c) on Page 242].
 The route in the book has you drive Hunter Creek Road to its end.
-But, be advised: The beginning of Hunter Creek Road was seriously damaged, and impassible, as of July 2017.
-So, now you have to walk the road to reach the peak’s southwest ridge.
+Please be advised: The beginning of Hunter Creek Road was seriously damaged and impassable as of July 2017.
+Now you must walk the road to reach the peak’s Southwest Ridge.

 Alternative Southwest Ridge Route, Class 2

-With a significant section of the road washed out, Pat Mcgrane and I chose to ascend the southern flank of the southwest ridge, rather than walk the road to the base of the southwest ridge.
-This decision results in roughly 400 additional feet of elevation gain, but proves to be a good route.
-The south flank of the ridge is steep, but the footing is good, and the brush is minimal.
-We gained 1,200 feet from our starting point to the ridge top at 9,000 feet.
+With a significant section of the road washed out, Pat McGrane and I chose to ascend the South Flank of the Southwest Ridge rather than walk the road to the base of the Southwest Ridge.
+This decision adds roughly 400 feet of elevation gain, but proves to be a good route.
+The South Flank of the ridge is steep, but the footing is good and the brush is minimal.
+We gained 1,200 vertical feet from our starting point to the ridge top at 9,000 feet.

-Once on the ridge top, the biggest obstacles are downed trees and one scree slope, which has a nice goat trail on its north side.
+Once on the ridge crest, the biggest obstacles are downed trees and one scree slope, which has a nice goat trail on its North Side.
 The ridge takes you to a false summit.
-Here, look for old survey remnants.
-Then, cross the false summit and follow the ridge north to the true summit.
+Look for old survey remnants here.
+Cross the false summit and follow the ridge north to the true summit.
 Our round-trip stats: 5.4 miles with 2,600 feet of elevation gain.